 Locrian modal scales produce a strange, somewhat ambiguous sound.
 They are formed from the seventh degree of a major scale.
 They are one of the few guitar scales that fit over minor seventh flat 5 chords (m7b5).

-Harmonic Minor Guitar Scales
+Harmonic Minor Scale

 The harmonic minor scale was used to harmonise minor melodies in classical music.
-It is often utilised by jazz and metal players, and also in flamenco music.
+It is often utilized by jazz and metal players, and also in flamenco music.

 The phrygian dominant scale has several other names – it also goes by the name of the ‘Freygish‘ or ‘Spanish Gypsy‘ scale.
-It is a very characterful scale, suggestive of eastern music.
-It can also be thought of as the fifth mode of a harmonic minor scale. for further information, visit: Phrygian Dominant Scale.
+It is a very characterful scale, suggestive of Spanish and Middle Eastern music.]

 The jazz minor scale is sometimes known in rock and jazz as the melodic minor, or jazz melodic minor.
 It produces interesting, jazz-like sounds over minor chords.